Gardeners Pick Their “Gold Medal” Favorites

 Edited by Kelly Senser

-Updated July 27, 2012—As the Summer Olympic Games get underway, athletes from around the world are making headlines.
+Updated February 10, 2014—As the Winter Olympic Games get underway, athletes from around the world are making headlines.
 It’s exciting to read about their successes, but the news has editors at National Wildlife thinking about champions of a different sort—wildlife-friendly native plants.
 To identify North American species worthy of “gold medals,” we turned to gardeners across the country for their recommendations.
 Following are the descriptions and images they shared.

 “One of my favorite native plants for wildlife is the firebush (Hamelia patens).
 The first hummingbird I ever saw in our yard was feeding on a firebush right after a hurricane.
 Their beautiful scarlet red flowers are also favorites of butterflies, bees and other insects; their berries are loved by birds such as cardinals and tanagers (above); and their branches are favorite hangouts for chameleons, frogs and snakes!”—Betsy Franz of Brevard County, Florida